Posted on

 shortcode to display best selling products

-You want to display your top three best selling products in one row.
+You want to display your top three best-selling products in one row.

 [products limit="3" columns="3" best_selling="true"]

-For more examples, refer WooCommerce shortcodes documentation.
+For more examples, refer to WooCommerce shortcodes documentation.

 Product categories